Blaine Robison, M.A.

 your: Grk. humeis, pl. pronoun of the second person. hearts: pl. of Grk. kardia, the pumplike organ of blood circulation, used fig. of selfhood or the combination of character, emotion, intelligence and the will.
 In the LXX kardia translates the Heb. nouns leb (SH-3820) and lebab (SH-3824), inner man, mind, heart, will (BDB 523f), first in Genesis 6:5 (DNTT 2:181).
 In the Tanakh "hardening the heart" is an idiom rarely used of an Israelite, but it is contained in this warning in Psalm 95:8.
 However, hardening the heart is synonymous with "stiffening the neck," figurative of obstinacy, which is used of Israelites (2Kgs 17:14; 2Chr 30:8; 36:13; Jer 7:26; 17:23; 19:15).
 To "harden" the heart is to disobey the voice of God and act in accordance with one's own desires, which is what Israel did in the wilderness (Morris).

-as: Grk. hōs, adv. in: Grk. en, prep. the provocation: Grk. ho parapikrasmos, embitterment, with a connotation of rebellion as incitement to divine wrath; provocation.
-The noun occurs only in Hebrews (also verse 15 below).
+as: Grk. hōs, adv. in: Grk. en, prep. the rebellion: Grk. ho parapikrasmos, embitterment, with a connotation of rebellion as incitement to divine wrath; irritation, provocation, rebellion.
+The noun occurs only in this letter (also verse 15 below).
 In the LXX of this verse parapikrasmos substitutes for the location name Heb.
 Meribah (SH-4808), which means strife or contention.
 The actual name of the place in the Wilderness of Sin ("Seen") was Rephidim, but Moses renamed the place Meribah because there the Israelites grumbled over the lack of water (Ex 17:2-3).
 On that occasion Moses struck the rock at God's instruction to supply water (Ex 17:5-6).

 according to: Grk. kata, prep.
 See verse 3 above. the day: Grk. ho hēmera may refer to (1) the daylight hours from sunrise to sunset, or (2) the civil or legal day that included the night, but here the noun has a figurative meaning as a time period in which an event occurred. of testing: Grk. ho peirasmos may mean either (1) a means to determine quality or performance, test or trial; or (2) exposure to possibility of wrongdoing, temptation.
 The first meaning applies here.
 Since the action of testing was directed at God ("judging God"), it was tantamount to rebellion.
 In the LXX of this verse peirasmos translates Heb. massah (SH-4531), test, trial, or proving.
 Moses gave the name "Massah" to Rephidim as a parallel synonym of Meribah (Ex 17:7).

-where: Grk. hou, adv. your: Grk. humeis, pl. pronoun of the second person. fathers: pl. of Grk. patēr, normally used of a male biological parent or ancestor, as well as frequently in reference to God.
-In the LXX patēr renders ab ("av"), which generally occurs in the human sense, but also of God as father in relation to Israel (Ex 4:22) (DNTT 1:616f).
+where: Grk. hou, adv. used to introduce information about a location. your: Grk. humeis, pl. pronoun of the second person. fathers: pl. of Grk. patēr, normally used of a male biological parent or ancestor, as well as frequently in reference to God.
+In the LXX patēr translates ab ("av"), which generally occurs in the human sense, but also of God as father in relation to Israel (Ex 4:22) (DNTT 1:616f).
 The use of "fathers" emphasizes the direct line of descent from the patriarchs (Abraham, Isaac and Jacob), but more specifically the twelve tribes that came from Jacob.

-tested Me: Grk. peirazō, aor., 3p-pl., may mean (1) make an effort to do something; try, attempt; or (2) make a trial of, put to the test; tempt, test (BAG).
+tried Me: Grk. peirazō, aor., 3p-pl., may mean (1) make an effort to do something; try, attempt; or (2) to try, make a trial of, put to the test; tempt, test, try.
 The second meaning applies here.
 In the LXX of this verse peirazō translates Heb. nasah (SH-5254), to test or try, which is used four times in the Torah for testing God (Ex 17:2, 7; Num 14:22; Deut 6:16).
 BAG notes that the intent of testing God is to discover whether He really can do a certain thing, especially whether He notices sin and is able to punish it.
 The act of testing God amounts to defiance.

 "It was taught: R. Judah said, With ten trials did our forefathers try the Holy One, blessed be He: two at the sea, two because of water, two because of manna, two because of the quails, one in connection with the golden calf, and one in the wilderness of Paran."
 (Arachin 15a)